Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Even though it is generally accepted that this is YEHOVAH God the Father speaking to the Messiah, it is PURE ASSUMPTION to think that this means it happened during Old Testament times.
 Whatever implications can be derived from this verse, the PRIMARY meaning is quite straightforward -- we are reading one of many Old Testament prophecies that refer to the coming Messiah.

-The entirety of Psalm 110 is a prophecy that shows YEHOVAH God the Father will defeat the enemies of the Messiah ("I will make your enemies your footstool") after which the Messiah will rule over his people Israel.
+The entirety of Psalm 110 is a prophecy that shows YEHOVAH God the Father will defeat the enemies of the Messiah ("I will make your enemies your footstool") after which the Messiah will rule over his Father's people Israel.
 The time setting is yet FUTURE -- just before the beginning of the Millennium, the 1,000-year rule of YEHOVAH God and the Messiah on this earth.

 The second "Lord" mentioned in this Psalm is verified as the coming Messiah: